 Tours of Eltz Castle

 German guided tours begin every 10-15 minutes and takes 35 — 40 minutes.
 English, French and Dutch tours are available by prior arrangement (call the castellan’s office).
 The maximum waiting time is usually 30 minutes.
 Various language information sheets are available for those wanting to accompany a German tour.
-There is even an app to help you plan your visit and explore the castle.

 Note that photography of the rooms and chambers is verboten (forbidden).